 1 error

+c.
+The classes which directly inherit Throwable class except RuntimeException and Error are known as checked exceptions e.g. IOException, SQLException etc. Checked exceptions are checked at compile-time.

+2) Unchecked Exception

-c. a.
+a.
 An unchecked exception is an exception that occurs at the time of execution.
 These are also called as Runtime Exceptions.
 These include programming bugs, such as logic errors or improper use of an API.
 Runtime exceptions are ignored at the time of compilation.

 b.
 For example, if you have declared an array of size 5 in your program, and trying to call the 6th element of the array then an ArrayIndexOutOfBoundsExceptionexception occurs.